vistaprint/PointyJS/README.md

 * Safari 5+
 * iOS Mobile Safari 6+

-### Makes Pointer Events better
+pointy.js even supports IE10, which implemented MSPointerEvents prior to the W3C standardized submission.
+There are a few minor differences between MSPointerEvents and the standardized Pointer Events, so pointy.js transforms all of those MSPointer events into standardized pointer events just like it does for mouse and touch events.

+## Why use pointy.js?

+### Standardizes pointer events across all browsers

-Pointy.js is also useful when working with devices that support pointer events natively.
+pointy.js is also useful when working with devices that support pointer events natively.
 It adds utilities and standardizes events similar to how jQuery does with mouse events.

 ### Handles edge-cases well

-There are many little edge cases when you try to work with mouse and touch events at the same time.
-Such as when you call ``preventDefault`` on a touchstart or touchend, it will prevent the emulated mouse event that follows (mousedown and mouseup, respectively), and then it also cancels the native click event from triggering.
-Whereas, calling ``preventDefault`` on a mousedown or a mouseup event does not prevent the native click event from trigger.
-Additionally, there is no native way to cancel the click event from trigger from pointer events.
-Pointy fixes this by adding the utility method ``preventClick`` to the Event object passed.
+There are numerous edge cases which arise when handling both mouse and touch events.
+For example: when calling ``preventDefault()`` on a ``touchstart`` or ``touchend`` event, pointy.js will prevent the emulated mouse event that follows (mousedown and mouseup, respectively), and also prevents the native click event from being triggered.
+In contrast, calling ``preventDefault`` on a ``mousedown`` or ``mouseup`` event does not prevent the native click event from firing.
+Additionally, there is no native way to cancel the click event from being triggered from pointer events. pointy.js fixes this by adding the utility method ``preventClick()`` to the event object.

-### Internet Explorer 10

-IE10 implemented MSPointerEvents, which was prior to the w3 standardized submission.
-There are a few minor differences between MSPointerEvents and the standardized Pointer Events, so Pointy transforms all of those MSPointer events into standardized pointer events just like it does for mouse and touch events.
+## Usage

-## Inclusion
+### Inclusion

-Include pointy.js in your JavaScript bundle or add it to your HTML page like this:
+Include pointy.js in your JavaScript bundle or add it to your HTML page:

 ```html
 <!-- pointy.js requires jQuery -->
 <script type="text/javascript" src="/path/to/pointy.js"></script>
 ```

-If you intend to use it, you can include the additional gestures library.
+Additionally, pointy.guestures can be included, which supports a number of high-level events built on top of pointer events:

 ```html
 <script type="text/javascript" src="/path/to/pointy.gestures.js"></script>